This post may contain affiliate links to products I recommend. I receive a small commission at no cost to you if you make a purchase using my link.

 Day 1 – Bake

 Day 2 – Ganache

-Day 3 – Cover in fondant (and you can add in an extra day for decorating if you like your fondant to dry overnight before decorating).
+Day 3 – Cover in fondant and decorate (and you can add in an extra day for decorating if you like your fondant to dry overnight before decorating).

 Now if that hasn’t freaked you out, then let’s get on to some recipes!
 They’re worth it, I promise!

 This dark chocolate mud cake is the most popular cake recipe here on S&B. And there’s good reason for that – it’s easy to make, it’s super rich and chocolatey and it’s also firm and sturdy, so it can also be used for carved cakes.

 This is one of my personal all-time favourite cakes.
 We start with making a real caramel sauce to use as the base for the cake, giving it a super rich caramel flavour.
 Like the other mud cake recipes, this one is also a great option if you need to carve a gluten free cake.

 Another one of my favourites, this is a lighter-style chocolate cake, which uses toasted almond meal in the cake batter for a richer flavour.
 I also like to add chopped toasted almonds to the filling for extra crunch.